 A security's yield measures the annual income earned on a security as a percentage of its price.
 A security's yield will increase or decrease depending upon whether it costs less (a "discount") or more (a "premium") than the principal amount.
 If the issuer may redeem the security before its scheduled maturity, the price and yield on a discount or premium security may change based upon the probability of an early redemption.
 Securities with higher risks generally have higher yields.

-The following describes the fixed-income securities in which the Fund principally invests:
+The following describes the fixed-income securities in which the Fund and the Underlying Fund principally invest: